 First, individuals will vary in their taste for health and consumption.
 Variation in taste means individuals will choose different levels of investment in health (including medical care) depending on their tastes as well as their resource constraints.
 This is not necessarily inequitable.

 Second, health involves many inputs.
 Other inputs into health production include health-related consumption such as diet, physical activity, smoking, drinking and narcotic use.
 The ability to produce health from a given set of inputs will depend on the individual’s knowledge (education) and the environment they face, including health-related factors such as living and working conditions, stressful aspects of the social and economic environment, air pollution, noise pollution, water pollution, transport safety and violent crime.
 Thus even if health care prices are set to zero, there are many other factors that may lead to socio-economic inequality in health and in the receipt of health care.
-First, poorer (socio-economically disadvantaged) individuals will have fewer resources (wealth, human capital, social capital) to invest in the production of health.
+First, poorer (more socio-economically disadvantaged) individuals will have fewer resources (wealth, human capital, social capital) to invest in the production of health.
 Thus a unit of medical care will be less beneficial than for a richer individual who will have more resources to utilise alongside that medical care.
 Second, the nature of a low-income individual’s employment and life may also mean they are heavily time-constrained.
 If so, this will raise the relative prices of time inputs for them and they may therefore value the opportunity costs from using health care (for example, time away from domestic and work duties, travel costs) more highly than the potential health gains, particularly when considering investments in health such as preventive care.
 Thus poorer individuals may tend to use less preventive health care when facing no immediate pain or disability, and present to health care providers at a later stage of illness.
 This will mean that when they finally access health care, they will be in greater need and require more health care inputs.
 Third, the quality of care received may depend in part upon the intensity and effectiveness of care-seeking behaviour – for example, in navigating through a complex health care system and lobbying providers for the best-quality care.
 Again, individuals with fewer resources will be less equipped to undertake such activity.
-All these reasons mean that we would expect, even in a system with zero monetary prices, to see poorer individuals having a greater need for care, and to require more health care relative to that need.
+All these reasons mean that we would expect, even in a system with zero monetary prices, to see poorer individuals having a greater need for care and requiring more health care relative to that need.
 To the extent that measures of inequities do not take into account the resources required by the individual to use health care inputs, they will present an overly positive picture of inequities in the receipt of care.

 III.
 Measuring inequities in health care